Chicken-in-a-Can/the-executive-os/README.md

 # BossOS
 **BossOS** rewrite.
 KDE Plasma is now used due to it being easier to use and better looking than XFCE.
 Build and install scripts now actually work.
-Now based on Arch even though Fedora is better.
+Still based on Arch

 ## How to Use
 To use BossOS, you have to build it yourself.